gearoenix/gearoenix/README.md

-Design and decision making in development process of this project is business oriented, it means: I'm developing a game with it and development of this project is dependent on the needs of that game and I design and develop a new feature whenever my game needs a new feature in the engine, sometimes in the design and or implementation I makes decisions that are mostly related to my game and urge of getting result, but I never ever disregards best practices in its development.
+Design and decision making in development process of this project is business oriented, it means: I'm developing a game with it and development of this project is dependent on the needs of that game and I design and develop a new feature whenever my game needs that new feature in the engine, sometimes in the design and or implementation I makes decisions that are mostly related to my game and urge of getting results, but I never ever disregards best practices in its development.

-One of the appearance of this development process in engine is, in first engine was getting developed with `Vulkan API` but because of lake of market share, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.
+One of the appearance of this development process in engine is, at very start, this engine was getting developed with `Vulkan API` but because of lake of market share and slow development, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.

 ## Features
 - It is cross-platform (already tested on Linux, Android, iOS but, It can easily compile for Windows, MacOS, WebAssembly)
-- It has `OpenGL` and `Vulkan(WIP)` backends but ready to have `Metal` in future (because it is successor of Vulkust game engine).
+- It has `OpenGL` and `Vulkan(WIP)` backends but also it is ready to have `Metal` in future (because of its nature of being successor of Vulkust game engine).
 - It has its own file format for importing scenes data in to game.
 This file format help the engine to have better performance in loading a scene and reduce the size of the data.